jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 ----

 This is one way to make a Python_ `Test Driven Development`_ project.
-First, :ref:`I do it manually<how to make a python test driven development environment manually>`, making all the `folders (directories)`_ and files_ for the environment, including setting up :ref:`the first test<test_failure>`, then :ref:`I write a program to do it for me<how to make a python test driven development environment automatically>`
+First, :ref:`I do it manually<how to make a python test driven development environment manually>`, where I make all the `folders (directories)`_ and files_ for the environment, including setting up :ref:`the first test<test_failure>`, then :ref:`I write a program to do it for me<how to make a python test driven development environment automatically>`

 ----